ankrutik/notes/aws/solutions_arch_cert/notes.md

 Supports **IP multicast** (not supported by any other AWS service).

-## AWS VPN CloudHub
+## AWS VPN CloudHub - conn sites in different VPNs

 If you have **multiple sites each with its own VPN**, you can use AWS VPN CloudHub to connect these sites.

-Hub-spoke model
+"**Hub-spoke**" model

 Operates over Internet, but customer gateway to AWS VPN CloudHub is encrypted (since it's a VPN).

 ## AWS Network Costs

-- use private IP address over public IP address to save costs. this uses AWS backbone network.
+- Use private IP address over public IP address to save costs.
+This uses AWS backbone network.
-- to cut network costs, have all your EC2 instances in the same availability zone and use private IP address.
+- To cut network costs, have all your EC2 instances in the same availability zone and use private IP address.
 100% cost free but has **single point of failure issues**.

 # HA Architecture